apache/parquet-format/LogicalTypes.md

 ### Signed Integers

-`INT_8`, `INT_16`, `INT_32`, and `INT_64` annotations can be used to specify
-the maximum number of bits in the stored value.
-Implementations may use these annotations to produce smaller in-memory representations when reading data.
+`INT` annotation can be used to specify the maximum number of bits in the stored value.

-If a stored value is larger than the maximum allowed by the annotation, the behavior is not defined and can be determined by the implementation.
-Implementations must not write values that are larger than the annotation allows.

-`INT_8`, `INT_16`, and `INT_32` must annotate an `int32` primitive type and
-`INT_64` must annotate an `int64` primitive type. `INT_32` and `INT_64` are
-implied by the `int32` and `int64` primitive types if no other annotation is present and should be considered optional.

-The sort order used for signed integer types is signed.

-### Unsigned Integers

-`UINT_8`, `UINT_16`, `UINT_32`, and `UINT_64` annotations can be used to
+The annotation has two parameter: bit width and sign.
+Allowed bit width values are `8`, `16`, `32`, `64`, and sign can be `true` or `false`.
-specify unsigned integer types, along with a maximum number of bits in the stored value.
-Implementations may use these annotations to produce smaller in-memory representations when reading data.
+For signed integers, the second parameter should be `true`, for example, a signed integer with bit width of 8 is defined as `INT(8, true)` Implementations may use these annotations to produce smaller in-memory representations when reading data.

 If a stored value is larger than the maximum allowed by the annotation, the